QuietImCoding/Pluggy/README.md

     especially if you need to sign into a website to use it in your script.
 * The scripting window
     * This is where you write + test pluggy scripts
+* The test program button
+    * This only runs your script on the first row of data and is invaluable for testing if you're running a lot of steps.
 * The run program button
     * This runs your script for each row of the CSV file you loaded.

 Generally, the process to run a script will be:
 1. Import a csv
-2. Write or load a pluggy script file (.bap extension)
+2. Write or load a pluggy script file (.plgy extension)
 3. Start a browser (log in to sites if neccessary)
+4. Test script on one element
-4. Run script
+5. Run script

 ## Finding website elements